 - the 14th anniversary of opening the holder’s first FHSA account.

-Unused FHSA funds can be withdrawn on a taxable basis or transferred, tax free and without reducing any available contribution room, to another FHSA or a RRSP or RRIF of the holder.
+Unused FHSA funds can be withdrawn on a taxable basis or transferred, tax free and without reducing any available contribution room, to another FHSA or a RRSP or RRIF of the holder subject to the detailed provisions of the Income Tax Act.
 Tax-free transfers are also available to a FHSA, RRSP or RRIF of a spouse or common law partner of the holder on death of the holder or pursuant to a court order or written agreement on the breakdown of a marriage or common-law relationship.

 Similar to other registered plans, funds in a FHSA must be invested in qualified investments under the Income Tax Act in order to avoid penalty taxes.
 The prohibited investment and advantage tax rules that apply to other registered plans will also apply to FHSAs.